I am from a multitude of lines,

 Then law school ended and reality sunk in.
 Practicing law was nothing like law school.
 Nothing.
 I hated it.
 Actually, I didn’t hate the practice of law so much as the people at the place I worked.
 It was a miserable, toxic snake pit of hell.
 I decided to start my own practice.
 This was great until the laws changed in my area of practice and obliterated my business.
 I struggled to find a job for over a year.
 I worked at an internet marketing company and taught riding lessons.
 Personally, I went through a really rough patch with my daughter’s father and his sociopathic girlfriend.
 I got breast cancer and went through radiation.
 I ended up back working at the toxic snake pit, but it was worse than it had ever been when I worked there before and I left again.
 I moved to NYC for a year.
 I had another beautiful baby.
 I have struggled to keep writing, mainly because work and single-parenting keep me busy.
 I work to relearn French and Spanish and learn them completely.
 I am trying to learn how to play the cello, but I don’t practice enough, and I’m not deluded enough to believe I’ll ever be more than a passable player.

-I have known and am expanding my knowledge of the imperialism of the United States, and indeed much of the western world.
+I have known and am expanding my knowledge of the imperialism of the United States, and indeed the “civilized” world.
 Our country was founded on blood and theft; it is no surprise that it has continued its reign of world terror, destroying, rampaging, pillaging, all while waving its flag in the air, proclaiming itself the greatest nation on earth.
 It is the greatest: the greatest abuser of all.
-I can no longer remain silent about the war and profiteering of this country I was born into by chance.
+I can no longer remain silent about the war and profiteering of this country I was born into by chance or the abusers who steal from Earth.
 If I have learned anything in my life, it is that I cannot and will not be silent in the face of that which is wholly and completely wrong.
-I would rather die trying to change this system than sit idly by and watching our planet’s destruction by a greedy few.
-On a personal level, I have struggled to remove the noose from neck that would silence me, all in preparation for speaking out against the ills of our civilization.
-For my children, for our planet, for all of humanity, I must do what little I can to help bring about the paradigm shift that must happen if our species is to survive.
+I would rather die trying to bring down this system than sit idly by and watching our planet’s destruction by a greedy few.
+On a personal level, I have struggled to remove the noose from neck that would silence me, all in preparation for speaking out against the ills of human civilization.
+For my children, for our planet, for all of humanity, for all of the other lives that call Earth home, I must do what little I can to help bring about the paradigm shift that must happen if these lives are to survive.
 Above all, this is my purpose.

 I used to have a Facebook profile.
 I deleted it because I was no longer interested in superficial interaction with the people I know.
 It’s kind of silly.
 We have these various personas we create online, just like we have in actual life, just like I had when I had an online personals ad profile for a while.
 It’s all marketing, selling who we are to the viewers of that space.
 I think perhaps this blog is one of my most truthful online portraits, if only because I refuse to be anything less than honest in what I write.
 I say a piece because it isn’t complete, obviously.
 There are parts of me I leave out because I recognize that my words can be taken and manipulated, regurgitated out of context when I least expect it.
 Not that I have anything necessarily to hide, but there are parts of myself that aren’t for public consumption.